-Following mammography, physicians must notify of breast density, NY law statesJanuary 18th, 2013 in Cancer /
+Following mammography, physicians must notify of breast density, NY law statesJanuary 18, 2013 in Medicine & Health / Cancer

 A New York state law that goes into effect Jan.
 19, 2013, could impact up to half of all women who get annual mammograms, according to Avice O'Connell, M.D., director of Women's Imaging at the University of Rochester Medical Center and Highland Breast Imaging.

 The law, passed in July of 2012, standardizes clinical practice by requiring mammography providers to inform women if they have dense breast tissue.
 Up to 50 percent of women have dense tissue of some degree, O'Connell said.

 "Dense breast tissue itself does not lead to cancer," she said.
 "But dense tissue does make cancer harder to detect with a mammogram alone."

 On mammography images, a cancerous mass appears white, but it can be disguised by dense breast tissue surrounding it, which is also white.

 Radiologists list four categories of breast density.
 According to the new law, women whose breast tissue is deemed to be "extremely dense" or "heterogeneously dense" – the two highest levels of density – will be notified by their providers in a letter following the screening.
 The letter also will suggest that women talk with their doctors about personal risks for breast cancer and additional screening options.